Is Downtown Columbus Ohio Safe? A Clear and Honest Guide

 Multiple sources report that downtown Columbus fares relatively well compared to national averages.
 For example, one analysis shows that downtown crime rates are 32% lower than the national average and that violent crimes are 51% lower, offering a 1 in 64 chance of becoming a victim—a figure that suggests a generally safer environment than many urban areas areavibes.com.

 However, data on property crimes such as theft indicate variability depending on the area within downtown, with some spots experiencing higher rates than the state or national average, according to crimegrade.org.
+It is important to note that certain blocks or neighborhoods may have higher property crime rates, so visitors and residents should review local crime maps and take extra precautions in those specific areas.

 Breaking Down the Stats